 13. Revise and polish until it is perfect.
 Give yourself enough time to do the essays well.
 Successful applicants usually invest several hours considering each question, deciding the correct approach, constructing an outline and writing a first draft.
 You may have to write and revise multiple drafts before you are satisfied with your essay.

-In addition, they advise all applicants to avoid the following common mistakes:
+In addition, experts advise applicants to avoid the following common mistakes:

 1. Don't let anyone else tell you what to write.
-Well-meaning parents and advisors often interfere in the writing process, sabotaging the candidate's chances.
+Well-meaning parents and advisors often interfere in the writing process and sabotage the candidate's chances.
 Use your own best judgement in choosing a topic and writing your essay.
 Don't let anyone else influence you.
-We read thousands of essays each year, and have developed a keen eye for authenticity.
+We read thousands of essays each year and have developed a keen eye for authenticity.